 Countries and continents can never seem to get on the same page at the same time when it comes to credit card technology.
 While we’re used to swiping and signing for purchases in the U.S., that’s not the norm in many foreign countries.
-Chip-and-pin credit card technology is finally taking off in the United States, but it’s still much different than abroad.
+The best chip-and-pin credit card technology is finally taking off in the United States, but it’s still much different than abroad.

-So how is a traveler supposed to know what credit card will be most widely accepted?
-Here is a breakdown of chip-and-pin credit cards for international travel.
+So how is a traveler supposed to know what chip & pin credit card will be most widely accepted?
+Here is a breakdown of the best chip-and-pin credit cards for international travel.

 What are the best chip-and-pin credit cards?

-The most popular cards in the U.S. that contain chips as opposed to just a magnetic stripe are chip-and-signature.
+The most popular credit cards in the U.S. that contain chips as opposed to just a magnetic stripe are chip-and-signature.
 That means you swipe or insert your card into a chip reader and then sign a digital screen or a receipt to validate the purchase.
 These days, signing isn’t always a given, but it’s still the norm in many establishments.
 Chip-and-pin credit cards, however, require you to type in a pin instead, much like with a debit card.

 It’s also called EMV, which stands for the companies that pioneered the technology: Eruopay, Mastercard, and Visa.
 This is the most popular type of credit card tech, especially in Europe.
 It’s widely seen as a more secure way to pay since an incorrect pin immediately invalidates the purchase.
 After all, when was the last time a waitress or cashier checked your signature to the one on the back of your card?